 I began work on Malibu in the 1990’s when she was owned by the Foss Tugboat Company.
 They used her for company excursions (Husky football games, etc.) and owner cruises.
 I engineered the installation of stabilizers and a bow thruster, and engineered a new rudder design.

 I also created CAD arrangement drawings to document changes made.
-To assist with this, I contacted designer Lynn Senour (famous for designing the Nordic Tug line), who turned out to be a neighbor of mine, only a couple blocks away in North Seattle.
+To assist with this, I contacted the refit designer Lynn Senour (famous for designing the Nordic Tug line), who turned out to be a neighbor of mine, only a couple blocks away in North Seattle.
 Lynn pulled out his files and we spent quite a few hours going over them, interspersed with his fascinating stories from his extensive design career.

 Malibu was designed by Ted Geary and by Blanchard Boat Building Co. with sturdy Douglas Fir sawn frames on 16" centers, and planked with 2.5" Port Orford yellow cedar.
 She is 100 feet OAL, with LWL of 95 feet, beam of 19.5 feet and draft of 7.5 feet.
 Malibu's original 4 cylinder diesels have been replaced twice, now with Cummins diesels, cruising at 10 knots with a range of over 2000 miles.
 She has the classic Ted Geary fantail stern.

 Malibu was originally built for the Adamson and Rindge families, who owned a ranch in Southern California called "Rancho Malibu".
 The property was only accessible by boat or by horseback, and Malibu was often seen anchored offshore there.
 The families cruised the yacht up and down the coast from Alaska to Mexico.
 With the completion of the Pacific Coast Highway in 1929, Rancho Malibu was gradually parcelled off to become the present day city of Malibu, California.